GENyO-BioInformatics/singleDeep/README.md

 ## Dependencies

-SingleDeep has been tested with R 4.2.0 and Python 3.8.3, although it is likely to work with newer and older version.
+SingleDeep has been tested with R 4.2.0 and Python 3.8.3, although it is likely to work with other versions.
 To install the Python dependencies with pip, run the following code.

 ```{bash}
 pip install -r requirements.txt